AlexiaChen/ConnectFive/README.md

-GOAL:
+RoadMap:
-Add AI module using Alpha–beta pruning algorithm.
+1. Add AI module using Alpha–beta pruning algorithm.

+The Progress of the Project: NOT Complete!